ManticoreGamesInc/platform-documentation/src/references/collaboration.md

 ### Cloud Drives

 Because Core maps are fairly small and easy to compress and send, they can easily be shared in cloud drives like [Dropbox](https://www.dropbox.com/), [OneDrive](https://www.microsoft.com/en-us/microsoft-365/onedrive/online-cloud-storage) or [Google Drive](https://drive.google.com/drive).
 The challenge with this is making sure that creators are always working on the most recent version of the project, as well as not overwriting other people's changes, but for a small team, this can be one of the easiest solutions.
 Just make sure that you and your partners are not trying to write to the same files at the same time.
-It is not recommended to have your Core project directory set to a folder inside of a shared cloud drive, and write to it directly from Core, as it is difficult or impossible to guarantee that edits will not collide.
+It is **not recommended** to have your Core project directory set to a folder inside of a shared cloud drive, and write to it directly from Core, as it is difficult or impossible to guarantee that edits will not collide.

-### VSCode Liveshare
+### VSCode Live Share

 Some code editors have an option to create a shared version of program files, that will allow creators to always keep their work synchronized.
 You can use [VSCode Live Share](https://code.visualstudio.com/blogs/2017/11/15/live-share) to set this up for a project.
 See the [lesson on setting up Core to use VSCode](https://learn.coregames.com/lessons/setting-up-your-coding-environment/) from the [Core Academy Intro to Lua Course](https://learn.coregames.com/courses/intro-to-lua/) to get started with this option.